apersongithub/discord-themes/README.md

 this was created in like 3 minutes during study hall so dont give me any hate

 maybe ill update in the future but someone will probally copy and make it better so yeah

+you do need to execute the code in console each time but you can make a bookmarklet so you dont have to

+when i update the code I may make it so you dont have to do this

+you can also just use tampermonkey i think